lehuannhatrang/ml-platform-admin/README.md

 ## 🤖 AI Agent Setup

-To enable AI agent functionality in Karmada Dashboard, you need to deploy n8n workflows and MCP servers.
+To enable AI agent functionality in Admin Dashboard, you need to deploy n8n workflows and MCP servers.

 ### Prerequisites
 - n8n server with production webhook capabilities